Diagnosis · Read burnout signals

 2. Spot the disappearance of spontaneous initiative.

 Initiative is the first indicator to go dark.
 Someone who no longer enjoys their job keeps doing their job — but stops doing what isn't in the job description.
-A receptionist who no longer suggests the restaurant round the corner, a chambermaid who no longer flags a blown bulb, a manager who no longer offers a roster adjustment: these silences say something.
+A receptionist who no longer suggests the restaurant round the corner — the very gestures that turn first-time guests into regulars, a chambermaid who no longer flags a blown bulb, a manager who no longer offers a roster adjustment: these silences say something.
 Not week by week — over three to six rolling weeks.
 Individual silence is rest.
 Six weeks of silence from one person is withdrawal.
 The relational thread continues in Arrival matters, because the initiative that fades on the team side first shows in the quality of check-in on the guest side.

 Run the inverse test: ask an open question ('what could we try this week?').
 If the person offers two or three ideas like before, the signal was noise.
 If they shrug or say 'whatever you want', the withdrawal is confirmed.